 The first picture I ever took was from my grandpa’s camera circa 1987.
 We were sitting on the lawn at Evergreen College in San Jose, CA and gramps asked me to take a picture of him and my sister, and then he asked my sister to do the same for he and I. It was both of our first times using a camera.

 He explained to look through the viewfinder and put the subjects in the center.
-I was nervous that I wouldn’t do it right but snapped the shutter anyway.
+I was nervous that I wouldn’t do it right but pushed the shutter anyway.
 We got the pictures back and the one my sister took of us was perfectly centered.
-I, on the other hand, cropped half their bodies off and the subjects were off center.
-Not sure where the photos are but I’ll re-create the results using one of Kerry & Brad’s engagement photos.
+I, on the other hand, cropped half their bodies off.
+Not sure where the photos are but I’ll re-create the results using this engagement photo.

-Your work is ALL SUBJECTIVE.
+Your work is SUBJECTIVE.
 What you might think looks bad might be the most amazing thing to someone else and vice versa.
-There are NO RULES.
-In fact, if there are, I say BREAK ‘EM!
-Be a VISIONARY.
-Put your HEART and SOUL into it and you can’t go wrong.
-People respond to that.
+There are no rules.
+In fact, if there are, I say break them.
+Put your heart and soul into it and you can’t go wrong.
+People are drawn to that.

 I took a photo class for fun not too long ago at Santa Monica Community College and the teacher told me that I need to work on my composition.

-*Snaking chin and neck back and forth and doing a couple diva snaps * Sorry, I didn’t know there was a way a photo is supposed to be! 🙂
+*Snaking chin and neck back and forth * Sorry, I didn’t know there were rules for photography.